Wildhaus-Alt St. Johann: Historic population

 The historical population is given in the following table:

 Weather

 Wildhaus has an average of 157 days of rain or snow per year and on average receives 1640 mm of precipitation.
-The wettest month is August during which time Wildhaus receives an average of 202 mm of rain or snow.
-During this month there is precipitation for an average of 14.7 days.
+The wettest month is August, during which time Wildhaus receives an average of 202 mm of rain or snow.
+During this month, there is precipitation for an average of 14.7 days.
 The month with the most days of precipitation is June, with an average of 15.8, but with only 199 mm of rain or snow.
-The driest month of the year is October with an average of 100 mm of precipitation over 14.7 days.
+The driest month of the year is October, with an average of 100 mm of precipitation over 14.7 days.

 Heritage sites of national significance

-The paleolithic cave, Wildenmannlisloch in Alt St. Johann and the birthplace of the Reformer Huldrych Zwingli at Lisighus 167 in Wildhaus are listed as Swiss heritage sites of national significance.
+The Paleolithic cave, Wildenmannlisloch in Alt St. Johann and the birthplace of the Reformer Huldrych Zwingli at Lisighus 167 in Wildhaus are listed as Swiss heritage sites of national significance.

+Transport

+A PostAuto bus line links Alt St. Johann, Unterwasser and Wildhaus to Nesslau-Neu St. Johann, Wattwil and Buchs SG railway stations.
+There is a gondola lift/chair lift from Alt St. Johann to Alp Sellamatt.
+From Unterwasser, there is a funicular (Iltiosbahn) and aerial tram to Chäserrugg, one of the peaks of the Churfirsten.
+From Wildhaus, there are a gondola lift to Gamplüt (below Wildhauser Schafberg) and chair lifts to Oberdorf and Gamserrugg.